PRESS RELEASE 05 June 2014 Team behind Dishoom find a new home in King’s Cross

 Joining Caravan on Granary Square, the new bistro from Bruno Loubet opened in June.
 The menu is eclectic with a strong focus on vegetables.
 There’s alfresco dining for 80 on the south-facing terrace.

-London’s best street food is available at the top of King’s Boulevard.
-Every Tuesday to Friday 11am-2.30pm a rotating array of traders serve up some seriously delicious fare.
+London’s best street food is available at Granary Square.
+Every lunchtime from 12 to 2 a rotating array of traders serve up some seriously delicious fare.
+Also back for the summer are KERB Saturdays.
 Check the KERB website to see what’s on offer.

 King’s Cross Station – a host of cafés, bars, restaurants and delis in the newly opened western concourse.
 From popular favourites like Pret a Manger and Giraffe to Leon and Benito’s Hat.